 Experiment 5b.
 This is a repetition of Experiment 5a, except that we do not assume that the bounding box of the object in the first image is given.
-We simply start from the template learned from the whole image of the first example.
+We simply start from the template learned from the whole image of the first training image.
+In other words, we assume that the whole image lattice of the first image is the bounding box of the template.
 Figure (35) displays two examples.
 In each example, the first template is learned from the first image, and the template serves as the initialization of the algorithm.
 The second template is produced after 5 iterations of the algorithm used in Experiment 5a.